 - Slicing the zucchini with a mandoline works great to get even thin slices.

-- Use this marinara sauce or your own.
+- Use this marinara sauce or your own or a store-bought version.

 - Freeze for up to 6 months and reheat in the oven at 350f until hot.